hyperquantum/PMP/README.txt

     2. Running PMP
     3. Dependencies for building
     4. Building on Windows
+    5. Caveats / limitations
-    5. Planned features
+    6. Planned features

 1. DEPENDENCIES FOR RUNNING PMP
 -------------------------------

 You need to run a MySQL server instance.
-PMP will use MySQL to store its data.
+PMP currently uses MySQL to store its data.
+It may be possible to use MariaDB instead of MySQL, but I have not verified if that really works.

 Linux users can install MySQL server using their distribution's package manager.